Global hacking network declares Internet war on Syria

-BEIRUT Global hacking network Anonymous said it will shut down Syrian government websites around the world in response to a countrywide Internet blackout believed to be aimed at silencing the opposition to President Bashar al-Assad.
+BEIRUT, Nov 30 Global hacking network Anonymous said it will shut down Syrian government websites around the world in response to a countrywide Internet blackout believe aimed at silencing the opposition to President Bashar al-Assad.

 Syria was plunged into communication darkness on Thursday when Internet connectivity stopped at midday.
 Land lines and mobile phones networks were also seriously disrupted.

-The Syrian government said "terrorists" had attacked Internet lines but the opposition and human rights groups suspect it to be the work of the authorities.
+The Syrian government said "terrorists" had attacked Interet lines but the opposition and human rights groups suspect it to be the work of the authorities.

 Opposition activists have used the Internet extensively to further their cause by publishing footage of aerial strikes and graphic images of civilian casualties.
 In the absence of a free press, they have used social media to disseminate information during the uprising and communicate with journalists abroad.